thedarkwriter/courseware-lms-content/courses/published/get_hiera_4.md

 <div class="instruction-content" markdown="1">

-Before we move on to other ways of using Hiera data, let's take a look at few of the configuration options in `hiera.yaml` So far, all of our Hiera data files have been in a single directory.
+So far, all of our Hiera data files have been in a single directory.
 Depending on the complexity of your data, this might be fine, but chances are you'll want to split things up.

 For example, what if you have some configuration that only applies to individual nodes?
 It isn't best practice, but sometimes you need to have a